-“Our suit alleges that Hoffman-La Roche has known that this drug causes spontaneous suicide and depression but they have refused to accept responsibility,” Bishop’s attorney Michael Ryan told USA Today.
+“Our suit alleges that Hoffman-La Roche has known that this drug causes spontaneous suicide and depression but they have refused to accept responsibility,” the mother’s attorney, Michael Ryan, told USA Today.

 Also in 2002, Carla Gray of Ada, Oklahoma, took her Accutane depression case to trial.
-She asked for $3 million because Riche failed to warn about depression.
+She asked for $3 million because the drug company failed to warn about depression.
 A jury denied her claim.

 Accutane Verdicts and Appeals

 Juries ordered Roche to pay more than $53 million to Accutane patients so far.
 This total comes from several large judgments.
 But the company appealed the verdicts, and appellate trial court judges ruled in favor of Roche in the majority of the retrials.

 McCarrell v.
 Hoffmann-LaRoche, Inc. – In 2007, Roche lost its first Accutane trial.
 A New Jersey jury awarded 36-year-old Alabama plaintiff Andrew McCarrell $2.5 million.
 McCarrell’s lawsuit claimed he suffered bowel disease after taking Accutane.
 As a result, he had five surgeries and had his colon removed.
 That verdict was overturned.